ABOUT CHFS MANAGEMENT SERVICES CORPORATION

 Education and Outreach: MHA helps Americans of all ages better understand prevention, early identification and intervention through a variety of information, online tools and events.

-CHFS Management Services Corporation and Comprehensive Health and Family Service System have adopted SAMHSA-HRSA Center for Integrated Health Solutions (CIHS) which promotes the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
-CIHS is funded jointly by the Substance Abuse and Mental Health Services Administration(SAMHSA) and the Health Resources and Services Administration (HRSA), and run by the National Council for Behavioral Health. the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
-CIHS provides training and technical assistance to community behavioral health organizations, community health centers, and other primary care and behavioral health organizations.
+CHFS Management Services Corporation and Comprehensive Health and Family Service System have adopted SAMHSA-HRSA Center for Integrated Behvioral Health Solutions (IBHS) which promotes the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
+IBHS is funded jointly by the Substance Abuse and Mental Health Services Administration(SAMHSA) and the Health Resources and Services Administration (HRSA), and run by the National Council for Behavioral Health. the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
+IBHS provides training and technical assistance to community behavioral health organizations, community health centers, and other primary care and behavioral health organizations.